jacobkrantz/habitat-lab/scripts/rearrange_viz/interface/README.md

   - `on_top` is alway valid in such cases, and `inside` is valid where semantically reasonable (i.e. inside a rug makes no sense).
 - There are cases when instructions begin like: "Help me arrange the dining room for the dinner party", and then the instructions start specifying something completely different (moving the objects from dining room to living room, or something else).
 Although the latter part of the tasks are proper/correct.
 Are such instructions overall considered correct?
   - We can consider these correct.
+- What does the "new bed" mean?
+I assume the object is already on one bed?
+  - I would treat that equivalently to "other" bed, where the object starts on a given bed.

 ## Receptacle List
 The figure below shows all the receptacles that we support at the moment and their names.